STIXProject/stixproject.github.io/documentation/idioms/indicator-w-kill-chain/index.md

 layout: flat
 title: Linking an Indicator to Kill Chain Phase
 constructs:
-  - TTP
+  - Indicator
-summary: Learn how to link malicious activity to a phases of its kill chain.
+summary: Learn how to link malicious activity to phases of its kill chain.
 ---

 ## Scenario